 Recent studies have demonstrated that rosmarinic acid is a valuable natural product for treatment of alcoholic liver disease.
 However, the mechanisms whereby rosmarinic acid improves alcoholic liver disease remain unclear.
-Here we demonstrated that rosmarinic acid reduced ethanol-induced lipid accumulation in mouse AML12 cells by oil-red O staining.
-It was shown that rosmarinic acid prevented ethanol-induced elevation of malondialdehyde level.
+Here we performed experiments using a non-transformed mouse hepatocyte cell line (AML12).
+Oil-red O staining demonstrated that rosmarinic acid reduced ethanol-induced lipid accumulation.
+It was shown that rosmarinic acid prevented ethanol-induced elevation of the malondialdehyde level.
 We also found that rosmarinic acid inhibited ethanol-induced mRNA expression of tumor necrosis factor-α and interleukin 6.
 Metabolomics analysis revealed that rosmarinic acid ameliorated ethanol-induced fatty acid biosynthesis in the cytoplasm.
 In addition, palmitic acid was a candidate biomarker in cells exposed to ethanol or ethanol plus rosmarinic acid.
-D-Glucose, sorbitol and D-fructose that are components of polyol pathway decreased in ethanol-intoxicated cells treated with rosmarinic acid.
-Moreover, we confirmed that rosmarinic acid attenuated ethanol-induced mRNA expression of fatty acid synthase, probably by modulating AMPK/SREBP-1c pathway.
-Furthermore, rosmarinic acid prevented ethanol-induced decreases in eight metabolites that are involved in mitochondrial metabolism, including glycine and succinic acid which are components of carnitine synthesis.
+Rosmarinic acid prevented the ethanol-induced increase in sorbitol that is a component of the polyol pathway.
+Moreover, we confirmed that rosmarinic acid attenuated ethanol-induced mRNA expression of fatty acid synthase, probably by modulating the AMPK/SREBP-1c pathway.
+Furthermore, rosmarinic acid prevented the ethanol-induced decrease in eight metabolites that are involved in mitochondrial metabolism, including glycine and succinic acid which are the components of carnitine synthesis.
 These results provide a crucial insight into the molecular mechanism of rosmarinic acid in alleviating ethanol-induced injury.